 We should be talking about energy freedom, new technologies, and discoveries.
 Instead the debate in Washington continues to be about how much we should subsidize solar or ethanol, and whether we should prohibit nuclear energy or coal.
 We should shift the debate and cut the red tape.
 Like all other sectors of the economy, allowing businesses and ideas to compete on the free market will not only produce the most efficient forms of energy, but will also pass along the cost savings to the consumer.

-To stop Washington bureaucrats from limiting our energy choices and waging their war against affordable and abundant forms of energy like coal, I have co-sponsored Senate Republican Leader, and fellow Kentuckian, Mitch McConnell (see the op-ed here, see the release here) that keeps the EPA from using back-door tactics to stifle coal production.
+To stop Washington bureaucrats from limiting our energy choices and waging their war against one of the most affordable and abundant forms of energy we have, I have co-sponsored Senate Republican Leader, and fellow Kentuckian, Mitch McConnell's .
+Our bill keeps the EPA from using back-door tactics to stifle coal production.

 My 2014 budget proposal, A Clear Vision to Revitalize America, would accelerate domestic resource development on public lands.
 For two generations, it has been the policy of the United States government to deny its citizens access to the energy resources they own.
 Either these public land holdings need to be sold off to the states to manage, or the government should unlock its massive mineral wealth by fostering a process of efficient, safe and effective energy development.
 No matter which course is chosen, creativity, ingenuity and competition is what drives an energy sector forward.
 We must seek a more realistic balance in our approach to energy development on public lands.